 I have heard it said that counselling is for when you have a problem in your life and psychotherapy is for when your life has become a problem.

-This is reflected in the open-ended or long term nature of psychotherapy, whilst counselling is usually short term, perhaps 6 or 12 sessions in the first instance.
+This is reflected in the open-ended or long term nature of psychotherapy, whilst counselling is usually short term, perhaps 12 sessions in the first instance.

-Psychotherapy and counselling can be a safe and effective way to explore the many emotional, practical and psychological issues that play a part in your life.
+Psychotherapy and counselling is a safe and effective way to explore the many emotional, practical and psychological issues that play a part in your life.